Spelunking in Mabinay: A Thrilling Adventure Inside 400 Caves

 Nature-lovers will surely be amazed driving under shades of towering centuries-old native trees along the spring's perimeters.

 And to top it all of, Mabinay Spring has a pretty story behind it.
-Almighty Wikipedia says:
+Almighty Wikipedia says: "Folklore has it that the beautiful Binay fell in love with the

 Photo from Mabinay Spring FB Page.

-We're sure that there are other similar myths around the world, but we're sure Mabinay is the most marvelous of them all.
-(Of course, we're biased.)
+we're sure Mabinay is the most marvelous of them all.
+(Of course, we're

 For overnight stays, you can rent cottages (good for 5 pax max) for only Php 700.
 Kayaking is only Php 50 per hour. (*Note: Rates may be subject to change without prior notice.)